emicklei/proto-contrib/cmd/protocompose/README.md

 ```

-and the any target file containing an `@compose` annotation:
+and the any target file containing `@compose` annotations:

 ```
 // @compose somepackage.v2.Source.id